SimplyCook recipe box review

-No, it feels like a lot of thought has gone into using as little packaging as possible while still making it well organised and easy to use.
+No – it feels like a lot of thought has gone into using as little packaging as possible, while still ensuring a well-organised and easy to use product.

 What are the finished recipes like?

-The finished recipes were good, they looked like the images on the recipe cards and didn’t require additional seasoning.
-You do have to buy the bulk of the recipe ingredients yourself and there are additional serving suggestion items to go with the dishes.
+The finished recipes were good – they looked like the images on the recipe cards and didn’t require additional seasoning.

 How many people does it serve?

-Chopping boards, standard utensils like knives, saucepans, wooden spoons/spatulas, frying pan – nothing specialist.
+Chopping boards and standard utensils such as knives, saucepans, wooden spoons/spatulas, frying pans... nothing specialist.

-Busy people who are interested in trying new cuisines.
-Those with small kitchens or limited storage space.
-This would also be brilliant for self-catering holidays where you want to cook but don’t want to take a boot-full of spices, jars and seasonings.
+Busy people who are interested in trying new cuisines; and those with small kitchens or limited storage space.
+SimplyCook would also be brilliant for self-catering holidays, where you want to cook but would rather not pack all your spices, jars and seasonings.

 What’s your favourite thing about this product?

 You’re not tied to it if your plans change.
-The sachets have a long shelf-life so if you decide to go out on the evening you’ve planned to cook one of the dishes it will hold till the following day, week or even month.
+The sachets have a long shelf-life, so there's no pressure to cook the recipes within a limited time frame.

-I also loved how easy it is to shop for the additional ingredients as each recipe card has a tear-off strip for a shopping list you can take with you, but if you forget that you can download the app, and if you haven’t done that, you can get the info from the website – it has been really well thought out.
+We also loved how easy it is to shop for the additional ingredients (each recipe card has a tear-off strip that acts as a shopping list), but if you forget the paper copy you can always download the app instead.
+Or get the info from the website.
+All-in-all, SimplyCook has been really well thought out.

 What are the subscription terms?

-You can choose to get a box every week, every 2 weeks, 4 weeks or 6 weeks and your plan can be easily amended or cancelled via their website.
+You can receive a box every week, two weeks, four weeks or six weeks, and your plan can be easily amended or cancelled via their website.